Last Updated on October 6, 2023 by Samantha Harris

 Keep your fingers away from the tortoise’s mouth during the nail-clipping process.
 Also, wash your hands when you’re done because tortoises, like all reptiles, have salmonella on their skin.

 What Happens if I Cut the Nails Too Short?

-A mixture of sand and loam soil is ideal for your tortoise enclosure since tortoises can dig it far more easily.
-Ensure the substrate bed is deep enough (at least 2 -3 inches) to allow digging.
+A mixture of sand and loam soil is ideal for the tortoise enclosure since tortoises can dig more easily.
+Ensure the substrate is deep enough (at least 3-4 inches) to accommodate digging.

 Adding accessories like rocks and logs to a tortoise’s enclosure can keep its claws from growing too long.
 As the tortoise climbs over these obstacles, the friction will naturally file its nails.

 A tortoise won’t experience pain, provided you don’t cut the quick.
 According to Contributions to Zoology, tortoises’ nails have a hard keratin layer (a fibrous protein).

 Aside from the quick, which contains blood vessels and nerves, tortoises’ nails consist of dead cells.
 Consequently, clipping the nails correctly will be pain-free.
 Use sharp, clean clippers.